 Statute of Limitations

 If you want to file a sexual assault lawsuit you need to make sure that the statute of limitations has not already expired on your claim.
-Each state has a statute of limitations which sets deadline on who long you can wait before filing a lawsuit.
+Each state has a statute of limitations which sets a deadline on how long you can wait before filing a lawsuit.
 If the deadline has expired, you will be legally barred from filing your case.